ivardesign/viva-la-vue-workshop/README.md

 #### Using the Component (Step 3 of 3):

-We can finally use our component in our App.vue!
+We can finally use our new `BouncingBall.vue` component in our `App.vue`!

 **In App.vue** back up top in our HTML, in the centered `<div>` we created a minute ago, we are going to do something cool.
 We will **USE our BouncingBall.vue component**.